davidski/VulnPryer/README.md

 Vulnerability Pryer - Pries more context into your vulnerability data.

 #Description
-VulnPryer is the code behind a (vulnerability reprioritization project)[http://blog.severski.net/2014/08/introducing-vulnpryer.html].
+VulnPryer is the code behind a [vulnerability reprioritization project](http://blog.severski.net/2014/08/introducing-vulnpryer.html).
-Using a vulnerability data feed (VulnPryer uses the VulnDB commercial project by default), VulnPryer will download that feed on an incremental basis, load the feed into MongoDB for storage, extract a mapping of features, and provide a remapping of vulnerabilities to custom severities for importing into your analysis product of choice (VulnPryer targets the (RedSeal)[https://www.redsealnetworks.com/] platform by default).
+Using a vulnerability data feed (VulnPryer uses the VulnDB commercial project by default), VulnPryer will download that feed on an incremental basis, load the feed into MongoDB for storage, extract a mapping of features, and provide a remapping of vulnerabilities to custom severities for importing into your analysis product of choice (VulnPryer targets the [RedSeal](https://www.redsealnetworks.com/) platform by default).

 #Installation
 VulnPryer may be set up the hard (manual) way and the easy (automated) way.